The Story Behind the “Drone” Word

 The aircraft link starts earlier than most people assume.
 In March 1917, an unmanned biplane fitted with radio guidance equipment designed by Archibald Low flew under remote control for the Royal Flying Corps, the project known as the Aerial Target.
 Several manufacturers, including de Havilland, built the airframes; Low built the system that steered them.
 It was the first successful flight of its kind.
 The aircraft did not carry the word “drone.”
 That came almost two decades later, and from a different programme entirely.

-In 1935, Britain’s Royal Navy converted a de Havilland Tiger Moth into the DH.82B, nicknamed the Queen Bee, a radio-controlled target for anti-aircraft gunnery practice.
-The name likely carries two references at once.
-“Queen” came from its predecessor: in 1931 the Royal Aircraft Establishment had built a radio-controlled target from a Fairey IIIF floatplane and called it the Fairey Queen.
+In 1935, Britain’s Royal Navy converted a de Havilland Tiger Moth into the DH.82B, nicknamed the Queen Bee, a radio-controlled target for anti-aircraft gunnery practice, built at RAF Farnborough between late 1933 and early 1935 by pairing a de Havilland Moth Major fuselage with a Tiger Moth’s engine, wings and controls, and first tested from HMS Orion.
+Nobody knows for certain why it ended up called Queen Bee, but two clues point the same direction.
+“Queen” almost certainly came from its predecessor: in 1931 the Royal Aircraft Establishment had built a radio-controlled target from a Fairey IIIF floatplane and called it the Fairey Queen.
 Only three were built and the first two crashed on launch, but the concept worked well enough to justify a proper successor.
-“Bee” probably came from de Havilland’s own habit.
-Geoffrey de Havilland was an amateur entomologist who named nearly all his aircraft after flying insects, the Moth, the Tiger Moth, the Fox Moth, later the Mosquito and Dragonfly, and the target-drone variant of the Tiger Moth happened to carry the model code DH.82B, which would have made “Bee” an easy pun to reach for.
-That reading isn’t confirmed by any surviving de Havilland document, but it fits both the aircraft’s lineage and the company’s naming habits closely enough that most aviation historians treat it as the likely explanation.
+“Bee” is less settled.
+One theory holds it came from de Havilland’s own habit, Geoffrey de Havilland was an amateur entomologist who named nearly all his aircraft after flying insects, the Moth, the Tiger Moth, the Fox Moth, later the Mosquito and Dragonfly, and the target-drone variant happened to carry the model code DH.82B, an easy pun to reach for.
+A second theory, argued at length by the technology site Hackaday, runs the opposite way: that the aircraft flew at a constant, unvarying throttle and made a steady low hum, and gunnery crews nicknamed it for that sound, “drone” already meaning a hum, before the word ever meant an aircraft.
+On this account “Queen Bee” is the pun and “drone” came first, not the other way round.
+Neither theory has a surviving document to settle it.
+Between the two, the sound is probably the stronger clue: it explains why the very next thing that happened was the US Navy adopting “drone,” not “bee,” as its own term.

 World War II turned the word from a naval term of art into a wider military category.
 The British actor Reginald Denny, a model-aircraft hobbyist, founded the Radioplane Company, which supplied the US Army’s OQ-2 and the Navy’s TDD-1, the Target Drone Denny 1, for gunnery training at scale.
 By the 1950s “drone” was standard usage across the American military for any unmanned target aircraft.

 None of this was planned as terminology.
-A British target aircraft likely got an insect’s name because the manufacturer’s owner happened to be an amateur entomologist.
-Whether an American officer coined “drone” outright, or simply put an official name to a word already in informal use, is not fully settled.
+A British target aircraft likely got its “Queen Bee” name because the manufacturer’s owner happened to be an amateur entomologist who named his aircraft after insects.
+Where “drone” itself came from is less settled: it may be a direct nod to Queen Bee or it may come straight from the aircraft’s steady, unvarying hum, or both at once, the two explanations reinforcing rather than replacing each other.
 Either way, it stuck.
 It was short, and it was already close enough to what it needed to mean.
 Ninety years later, the aircraft, and now ground and naval systems, it describes do far more than any Queen Bee ever did, but the word hasn’t kept pace with what it now describes.
 Even the military’s own attempt to replace it with something more serious, UAV, RPV, did not stick.

 Top Image – The Prime Minister, Mr Winston Churchill, with Captain The Right Honourable David Margesson, Secretary of State for War, watching preparations being made in an unspecified UK location for the launch of a De Havilland Queen Bee seaplane L5984 from its ramp.